mclaughlinliam3/NetTracer3D/source/process_menu.rst

 Parameter Explanations
 ~~~~~~~~~~~~~~~
 #.
-Output Directory
-    * If a string path is included to a directory, the resulting Network3D Object will be saved there as it's calculated.
-If nothing is included, this will save nothing by default, and the user will need to save in post with 'File -> Save (As)'
-#.
 Search Region Distance...
     * This value is the distance nodes will search for other nodes to connect to.
 Note that this value is scaled corresponding to the xy_scale/z_scale parameters.
 (As in, if you set xy_scale/z_scale correctly, then treat this as a real-value, such as microns, for your image).
 #. xy_scale